adngdb/entity-system-js/docs/index.md

 ## Entities

 Concretely, an Entity is a simple identifier, in our case an integer (though it might become a UUID in the future).
 Entities do nothing by themselves, but they are associated with a list of components.
-There is no "Entity object", no Entity data, no Entity state.
-Just a collection of instances of components, and those components are the objects, they contain the data and they have the state.
+There is no "Entity object", no Entity data, no Entity state: just a collection of instances of components, and those components are the objects, they contain the data and they have the state.

 ```javascript
 var entity = manager.createEntity(['MyComponent']);
 console.log(entity);
 // > 1
 ```

 ## Components